 Whether you are aware of it or not, faith plays a huge part in many, if not most religions of the world.
 However, faith can mean two different things.
 It can mean reasonable trust based on evidence.
-On the other hand, faith can also mean trust or belief without evidence, or contrary to evidence.
+On the other hand, faith can also mean trust or belief without evidence, or contrary to evidence - also called 'blind faith'.
 Christianity is perhaps the only religion that does not demand 'blind faith' from it's followers.

 Who Is Jesus?

 The Historical Christ—Fact or Fiction?